 CM: While I’ve appreciated Test for Echo more than ever in the last couple years (“Resist”, “The Color of Right”, and “Carve Away the Stone” are belated goodies), it doesn’t contain many high-water marks.
 “Driven” and the title track were our main candidates, and my partner tipped the scales toward the former.

 TG: Driving bass and drums buoyed by crunchacious riffage.
 I like this song more every time I hear it, which hasn’t been much because Test For Echo is probably my least favorite Rush album.
-I thought the lyrics were more grumpy old man than new world man, and they detracted from the music, which was strong in parts yet otherwise didn’t do much for me aside from the first two tracks.
-Still, this song is quite worthy of the Top 50.
-And I reserve the right to change my mind about Test For Echo overall.
+Still, this song is quite worthy of the Top 50, and I reserve the right to change my mind about Test For Echo overall.

 CM: You just might, homeslice.

 TG: “Don’t ask me, I’m just improvising,” I said about halfway through this list.
-It was entre nous whether to include this or “Available Light” in the 50.
+It was entre nous whether to include this or “Available Light”.
 “Presto” stands out because it’s wistful.
 Once again it seems Neil is flying over Earth projecting his thoughts and feelings on those below.
 The isolation and separation once inspired “Subdivisions.”
 This time it inspired an altogether different song wishing for closeness.
-How perfect was it that Geddy, Alex, and Neil came together due to circumstances they really had no control over?
-I’m glad they did, because their music has made my life more enjoyable.
-I’m pretty sure their partnership has done the same for them.

-CM: Though I prefer other selections from Grace, this song’s urgency can’t be dismissed, something that earned it much airplay and many live performances.
+CM: Though I prefer other selections from Grace, this song’s urgency can’t be dismissed.
 Absalom, Absalom!

-TG: The biggest problem with the ’80s albums after Signals is the sense of stasis perhaps induced by the presence of the sequencers and synthesizers that must have seemed so exciting (to the audience and band) at first.
-Yet, after time, it lead to an unfortunate sterility of sound that was no doubt aided by production techniques.
+TG: The biggest problem with the ’80s albums after Signals is the sterility of sound that was no doubt aided by production techniques.
 Why mention all this now?
 Because Rush was still capable of reaching out and grabbing our attention with exciting songs like this one featuring a strong hook in the chorus.

 TG: Great opening track for a debut album produced by the band themselves.